 The first is regression.

-Have you heard a player talk about not getting too high after a win or too low after a loss, trying to ride a hot streak while it’s here, or keep doing the little things to break out of a slump?
+Have you heard a player talk about not getting to high after a win or too low after a loss, trying to ride a hot streak while it’s here, or keep doing the little things to break out of a slump?
 In hockey stats, the buzzword “regression to the mean” is much the same concept.
 Hot streaks and cold streaks happen, but if given enough games, everything will eventually average out to around a player’s true talent level.

 The area where you hear “regression to the mean” and “unsustainable” the most is with shooting percentages.
 If a player starts the year scoring a ton of goals while sinking 25% of his shots, that should be a strong indication he’s on a hot streak that will eventually end.
 Likewise, if a player has 100 shots and zero goals, that’s also likely to change soon.

 Even though some players have a higher shooting percentage than others over the course of their careers (like Alex Tanguay), most players shoot around 7-9%.
 As discussed earlier, goals depend on a lot of factors players can’t control, so outliers to this rule are very rare.
-Assuming a player is an outlier based on a few games or even a season is a very risky business because the chances of him being able to repeat it constantly are very low.
+Assuming a player is an outlier based on a few games or even a season is very risky business, because the chances of him being able to repeat it constantly are very low.
 Play enough games, and he’ll hit highs, lows, and a whole bunch of middles.
 Average it all out, and he’ll likely end up right around the league average (plus or minus a bit based on playing time).

 There’s a lot of random chance in hockey.
 Embrace it, ride it, but know there are only so many times you can flip heads or tails in a row.

 Sample size is another key term to keep in mind when looking at predictive stats.
 Numbers can only be evened out by regression over a long period of time.
-If you’re looking at a short period of time, say 10 games, the data is probably heavily colored with hot and cold streaks, random bounces, and other odd situations that will throw it off.
+If you’re looking at a shot period of time, say 10 games, the data is probably heavily colored with hot and cold streaks, random bounces, and other odd situations that will throw it off.

 Trying to make a prediction based off that is like looking at a target with wildly spaced arrows and attempting to suss out the middle of the cluster.
 It involves a lot of guesswork and gut decisions, and it’s not very accurate or repeatable.
 But if you keep firing arrows, the middle becomes a lot easier to find, and chances are good that the bulk of your arrows will end up at or near the middle of it.